tulasijh/ICS32/README.md

-# ICS32 Programming with Software Libaries
+# ICS32: Programming with Software Libraries